sahara101/Movie-Roulette/README.md

 # Functions
 - Fetch Random unwatched movies from Plex server
-- Filter by genre, year, and/or rating
+- Filter by genre, year, and/or rating.
+Genre and years display only existing movies
 - See movie info
 - URLs to TMDB, Trakt and IMDB
 - Trailers on Youtube